MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ---

-### Step 3: Link you Local Repository to Github
+### Step 3: Link you Local Repository to GitHub
-1. Add the Github repository as a remote:
+1. Add the GitHub repository as a remote:
 ``` bat
 git remote add origin https://github.com/<your-username>/rust-dev-cont.git
 ```